ryanallen/words-of-my-perfect-teacher/README.md

 *man ngag*, Skt. *upadeśa*, instructions explaining the most profound points of the teachings in a condensed and direct way for the purposes of practice.

 ## Positive action
-*kusala*.
+*kuśala*.
 "That which produces happiness" (Dudjom Rinpoche).
 AT: beneficial act, virtue.

 ## Potowa, (Geshe)
 *po to ba* (1031 - 1105), one of the [Three Brothers](#three-brothers), the three foremost disciples of [Drom Tonpa](#drom-tonpa) (the founder of the [Kadampa](#kadampa) school).